mayurishou/flask_project/README.md

 1. Environment configuration for Flask

-2. Working with given database of artists
+2. Working with given database of artists (dane_spotify.csv)

 3. Creating a basic Flask app